NovaSky-AI/SkyThought/base_instruct_evals.md

-# Reproducing results on instruction-following benchmarks
+# Reproducing results on non-reasoning benchmarks

 For the full set of results, see [here](./README.md#results-on-qa-and-instruction-following-benchmarks).